TE Ertz eagles (ribs) have not been cleared for contact - The Media Times

-Philadelphia Eagles coach Doug Pederson said tight end Zach Ertz has not been cleared for contact, but could get some reps during Wednesday’s practice.
+Philadelphia Eagles coach Doug Pederson said Zach Ertz has not been cleared for contact, and the tight end was listed as a valued limited participant after Wednesday’s practice.

-Ertz lost last Sunday’s NFC East win over the New York Giants after suffering a broken rib and sore kidneys in Week 16’s win against the Dallas Cowboys.
+Ertz lost last Sunday’s NFC East win over the New York Giants after suffering a broken rib and sore kidneys in a Week 16 win against the Dallas Cowboys.

 The 29-year-old Ertz led the Eagles to receptions (88), receiving yards (916) and touchdown catches (six) this season and was named to his third straight Pro Bowl.

-If Ertz can’t play in Sunday’s wild card game against the visiting Seattle Seahawks, Philadelphia will rely on the continued production of tight end sophomore Dallas Goedert.
+If Ertz can’t play Sunday’s wild-card game against the visiting Seattle Seahawks, Philadelphia is expected to rely on the continued production of tight end sophomore Dallas Goedert.

 Goedert, who turns 25 on Friday, caught 13 passes for 156 yards and a hurdle in the past two games to finish the season with 58 receptions, 607 yards and five scores.